 A sponsor can help you define your “Bottom-lines” and work the Steps.
 Here are some suggestions for finding a sponsor:

 8. Read S.L.A.A. literature.

 You will gain insight, understanding, tips and tools through program literature.
-Books, pamphlets and recordings can be purchased from most meetings, or online from the F.W.S. website.
+Books, pamphlets and recordings can be purchased from most in-person meetings, locally from our Intergroup Literature Coordinator or online from the F.W.S. website.